kaosborn/KaosCollections/README.md

 * The `Help` folder contains a [Sandcastle Help File Builder](https://github.com/EWSoftware/SHFB) project that produces documentation from embedded XML comments.
-To build this project, first build `Collections461` and build in Release configuration.
+To build this project, first build `Collections461` in Release configuration.

 * The `Source` folder contains all source code for KaosCollections.
 All source is organized using shared projects which are referenced by the build projects.